jasonbayton/11ty/_src/android/android-16-enterprise-features.md

 ---
-title: 'Android 16: Enterprise features in detail'
+title: 'New in Android 16 for enterprise'
 published: '2025-11-01'
 status: publish
 author: 'Jason Bayton'